kesselborn/conex/README.md

 ## Differences to tabgroups

 - it lacks the big "Manage my TabGroups" overview window
-- tab groups are implemented via containers
+- conex uses containers for groupding tabs
 - the quick search contains thumbnail of the results
-- the quick search includes bookmarks and history
+- the quick search optionally includes bookmarks and history

-## Enable tab hiding
+## Compatibility

-Conex uses a feature which only in the Firefox Beta and Nightly versions.
+**Conex uses features which are only available in the FirefoxBeta and FirefoxNightly** releases (tab hiding, keyboard shortcut rebinding).

 At the moment, tab hiding has to be enabled manually: In the location bar, type in `about:config`, filter for `extensions.webextensions.tabhide.enabled` and set the value to `true`.

-### Old experimental version

-If you used the old experimental Conex version, please uninstall the `hidetabsexperiment`  and change the following settings in `about:config`:

-- `xpinstall.signatures.required`: `true`
-- `extensions.legacy.enabled`: `false`
+Due to the missing features and the requirement for enabling tab hiding manually, **conex is still labeled as experimental and incompatible with the normal, stable version of Firefox**
 ## Installation

 Just install from the [official mozilla addons page](https://addons.mozilla.org/en-us/firefox/addon/conex)